chunlinli/clrdag/README.md

 ## About ```clrdag```

-This is a C++/R implementation of the constrained likelihood ratio tests of a DAG.
+This is an R package for likelihood estimation and inference of a Gaussian directed acyclic graph.
 The reference for the details is

 Li, C., Shen, X., and Pan, W. (2019).
 Likelihood ratio tests of a large directed acyclic graph.
 Submitted.

 The program was originally written in July 2018.
-Then Ziyue Zhu (thanks to her!) and I refactored the R code version in December 2018 as part of the final project for the optimization course EE 5239.
+Ziyue Zhu (thanks to her!) and I refactored the R code version in December 2018 as part of the final project for the optimization course EE 5239.
 As of May 1, 2019, this R package is publicly available.
 It is still in development and be cautious.

 To report an issue, please file it at [here](https://github.com/chunlinli/clrdag/issues).